winkler1/icedam/README.md

 Ice Dam: a very lightweight library to freeze data.
 Data is frozen at the __edge__, where your Flux container sends it to views.

-### What's it do?

-Freezes Flux data, so React components can't change it - accidentally or otherwise :)

 ### Why?

 To prevent accidental mutation and bugs.